ui5-community/wdi5/docs/migration.md

 ## from `^1` to `^2`

 Version >= 2 of `wdi5` is WebdriverIO v8 compatible.
-This entails a move to ESM as primary module, with CJS compatibility ensured.
+This means that the primary module has moved to ESM, but CJS compatibility is still ensured.

 ### no more explicit browser driver needed!